Long Island: New Hyde Park

 During the late 1930s, the village experienced rapid period of growth in terms of their economy when many large landowners sold parts of their estates to developers who then built several homes on the properties and about 450 acres of farmland were cut into real estate developments.

 About 29% of New Hyde Park residents report Italian ancestry and 17% report Irish.
 Notable residents include Al Oerter (Olympic discus throw 4-time gold medalist).
 The village is primarily a commuter town with over 75% of the land used for single family residential but also has warehouses and light manufacturing near the railroad station and a retail district along Jericho Turnpike.
 Education in New Hyde Park has become an extraordinary with several school districts serving the area.
 It includes New Hyde Park-Garden City Park School District, Sewanhaka Central High School District, Elmont School District, and Herricks Union Free School District.

-Several recreational parks and commercial landmarks are within the area such as Memorial and Nuzzi Fields and very famous New Hyde Park Inn.
-The hotel offers comfortable hotel accommodation and a great place to hold such parties or events.
-The New Hyde Park Public Library located in the lower level of Village Hall was permanently closed.
+Several recreational parks and commercial landmarks are within the area such as Memorial and Nuzzi Fields and New Hyde Park Inn.
+The hotel offers comfortable hotel accommodation and a great place to hold parties or events.
+The New Hyde Park Public Library located in the lower level of Village Hall is permanently closed.
 All residents are encouraged to visit the new libraries and utilize the new and expanded facilities.
-The local Chamber of Commerce has been a significant factor in maintaining and strengthening a sound and healthy business economy in the New Hyde Park area.
+The local Chamber of Commerce has been a significant factor in maintaining what has become a healthy business economy in the New Hyde Park area.